annadmitrieva/conllu-perceptron-tagger/README.md

 # Edit
-In ofred to improve the tagger's performance, I changed the suffix size in get_features() from 3 to 2.
+In order to improve the tagger's performance, I changed the suffix size in get_features() from 3 to 2.
 This probably helped with tagging small words and words with short suffixes, hence the performance went up.
 I am testing this again more than a week after I first changed the script, and I'm seeing weirdly more improvements than I should, because the first testing only showed about 0.2 accuracy improvement.

 Before: